PricelessPHP/Base/README.md

 # Base
-PricelessPHP Base is a starting point to accelerate the creation of PHP-based projects.
-The goal of this project is to minimize the recreation of the same logic & interface elements, therefore significantly increasing your productivity.
+PricelessPHP Base is a starting point to accelerate the creation of PHP-based projects.<br> The goal of this project is to minimize the recreation of the same logic & interface elements, therefore significantly increasing your productivity.

 ## License